Finnikin of the Rock: Plot

-Main characters
+Characters

-Finnikin – the protagonist of the story.
-He is strong, brave, intelligent and sometimes strong headed.
-All these qualities are what make him Trevanion's son.
+Finnikin – The protagonist of the story.
+He is strong, brave, intelligent, and sometimes strong-headed.
+He is the son of Captain Trevanion.

 Trevanion – Finnikin's father and captain of the King's Guard.
-After the curse was cast upon Lumatere, he was captured along with his hand-picked guard, they were sent to work in the mines of their neighbouring countries.
+After the curse was cast upon Lumatere, he was captured along with his hand-picked guard, they were sent to work in the mines of their neighboring countries.
 He hasn't seen his son Finnikin since then.

-Sir Topher – Finnikin's guardian while his father remains in the mines.
-Sir Topher was tutor to the heir of Lumatere.
+Sir Topher – Finnikin's guardian while his father remains imprisoned.
+Sir Topher was a tutor to the heir of Lumatere.

 Prince Balthazar.
 The heir to the throne of Lumatere, Finnikin's childhood friend.

 Evanjalin – A novice of the goddess Lagrami who joins Finnikin and his guardian Sir Topher on their quest to build a second Lumatere.
 She leads them to believe that Prince Balthazar, the heir to the throne of Lumatere, is alive and that they may return.

 Froi – A thief whom Evanjalin and Finnikin meet on their journey.
 He has a nasty attitude which worsens when Evanjalin enslaves him, but slowly starts to become better throughout the story.

+Isaboe – A princess of Lumatere, assumed dead until revealed to be Evanjalin.

 Critical reception

 A.T.
-Ross, writing for Fantasy Book Review, noted: "Finnikin of the Rock is an unusual fantasy novel, but that does not mean it is lacklustre.
+Ross, writing for Fantasy Book Review, noted: "Finnikin of the Rock is an unusual fantasy novel, but that does not mean it is lackluster.
 It is more of an extended fairy tale in atmosphere and story than a pure 'fantasy' in the way the genre is today normally conceived.
 This makes it a fresh entry into a genre often beset by copycat stories; if there is anything Finnikin of the Rock is copying, it is the dark fairy tale feel of the Brothers Grimm."